EllaBrands/stanDev/Developer-Process.md

 If these tests do not pass on your local machine, the pull request won't be accepted.
 Passing these tests do not guarantee that the pull request will be merged.
 It will first go through code review and then be tested on the integration server.

-### 5. Creating Pull Requests
+#### 5.2  Steps for Pull Requests

 First, if the pull request is for a feature branch, update branch `develop` and merge it into the current branch.
-If the request is for a hotfix branch, no merge will be necessary.
+If the request is for a hotfix branch, no merge is necessary.

 Second, deal with any conflicts arising from the merge.

+Third, make sure the unit tests pass.
+(You might want to skip the model tests and let those get handled by the integration server Jenkins after the pull request is made.)

-Third, push the result of the merge so that the changes are available to GitHub.
+Fourth, push the result of the merge so that the changes are available to GitHub.

     > git pull origin develop
     > git merge --no-ff develop
     > git push

-Fourth, create the pull request through GitHub.
+Fifth, create the pull request through GitHub.
 Instructions for doing this are in the next section.

-Fifth, relax.
-At this point, you are waiting for two things
+Sixth, relax.
+At this point, you are waiting for

-* one or more developers will carry out an informal code review.
-You are encouraged to comment on any pull requests going by, and
+* other developers to carry out an informal code review, and

-* Stan's continuous integration server (Jenkins) will verify that all tests pass on Windows.
+* one of the administrators will kick off Stan's continuous integration server (Jenkins) to verify that all tests pass on Windows.
+The full model functional tests currently take around 10 hours.

-Sixth, if the code looks acceptable and the tests pass, then
+At this point, if the code passes code review and unit tests, then

 * the pull request will be accepted,